jasp-stats/jaspReliability/inst/help/UnidimensionalReliabilityBayesian.md

 #### Bayesian Individual Item Reliability Statistics:
 - The first column contains all the variables included in the analysis.
 - If item dropped:
-	- mean of the posterior distribution of the coefficient for the remaining items
+	- mean or median of the posterior distribution of the coefficient for the remaining items
 	- Lower `...` credible interval
 	- Upper `...` credible interval
+- Item-rest correlation, Mean, Variance and SD

 #### Probability that Reliability Statistic is Larger Than...:
 - Statistic: reliability coefficient